Deano7496/BeSpoked-Bikes/README.md

    ```sh
    npm install
    ```
-4. Enter your API in `database.js`
+4. Enter your Postgres info in `database.js`
    ```js
    user: "Your Postgres user name",
     host: "Your Postgres host",